 Currently boasting the highest GDP per capita in the world, Luxembourg is an attractive destination for people looking to work abroad.
 The country’s economy is thriving, and the active and dynamic labour market is a major drawcard for expats.
-Tax exemptions afforded to certain expats are another bonus of working in Luxembourg.

-With strict labour laws in place, expats working in Luxembourg will also enjoy a good work-life balance and high average salaries.
+Foreigners who qualify are also afforded tax exemptions, an added bonus of working in Luxembourg.
+With strict labour laws in place, you're likely to enjoy a good work-life balance and high average salaries in Luxembourg.

 Job market in Luxembourg